Azure-Samples/Microchip-SAM-IoT-Wx/README.md

     -   Right-click the AzureIotPnpDps project and select “Set as Main Project”

     -   Right-click the AzureIotPnpDps project, select "Set as Main Project" and select “Make and Program Device”.
 This will first automatically clean and build the project.
 After the “BUILD SUCCESSFUL” message appears in the Output window, the application HEX file will be programmed onto the SAM-IoT board.
 Once programming has finished, the board will automatically reset and start running its application code.
-After a few seconds, you can check if the SAM-IoT board has successfully connected to your Wi-Fi Access Point by observing 3 colored LED’s on the board:
+After approximately 2 minutes, you can check if the SAM-IoT board has successfully connected to your DPS by observing the colored LED’s on the board:

-        -   BLUE: Solid ON all the time (WIFI)
+        -   BLUE (WIFI): Solid ON all the time
-        -   GREEN: Solid ON all the time (COMM)
+        -   GREEN (COMM): Solid ON all the time
-        -   ORANGE: Toggling every few seconds (DATA)

-### Step 5: Verify the connection between SAM-IoT and Azure
+### Section  5: Verify the connection between SAM-IoT and Azure

 SAM-IoT and Azure connection can be verified by different ways:
 1) View debug log messages in the serial terminal